intrpr/jekyll-portfol-test/_posts/2019-06-09-attending-and-listening.md

 description: This course is an introduction to the skills and processes required to produce conceptually accurate and linguistically appropriate spoken-language interpretations of ASL texts.
 ---

-Developing semantic understanding between spoken English and signed languages
+<p class="lead">Developing semantic understanding between spoken English and signed languages</p>

 Here are some bullet points/learning outcomes of which we might want to be aware:
 * outcome